BansalShivanshu/leafi-backend-test/Readme.md

     - `subscribe()`: returns true if mapping is adder or the endpoint already exists.
 This is done so that we only catch real failures of subscription creation.
     - Whitespaces are trimmed from Topics and Endpoints to ensure system integrity. _User might add spaces incorrectly and not realize_
     - Whitespaces in an endpoint are not filled with `%20` characters because this system does not actually send messages to an endpoint and urls are pre-urlified by curl and browsers.
+    - At ths time no method exists to remove subscriptions.
+This is a design choice as is not required for POC and no real usage of this feature at the moment.
+This feature will be added once databases are involved helping create a real world product.
+This will also allow us to keep track of all previous subscribers of any topic.
+With a scalable product, this will allow us to get deeper insights and analytics on user behaviour, product usage.
+It will also help with security and legal compliance.
 - `Validation.isValidUrl()`: This method is implemented to validate incoming URLs when creating new subscriptions.
 We're using a library called [Validators](https://validators.readthedocs.io/en/latest/#) and Regex patterns to achieve the goal.
     - From some research, this is quite a comprehensive url validator but only validates true urls.
 It also urls with IP addresses but fails with `localhosts`.
 Thus we implemented a regex patter as well.

+Databases are not being used at this time for data persistence and log retention.
+These features will be added at a later time once a basic POC is complete.